tigerbeetle/tigerbeetle/docs/DESIGN.md

 * Corruption does not always imply a system crash.
 Data may be corrupted at any time during its storage lifecycle: before being written, while being written, after being written, and while being read.

 * Disk sector writes are not atomic.
-For example, an Advanced Format 4096 byte sector write to a disk with an emulated logical sector size of 4096 bytes but a physical sector size of 512 bytes is not atomic, and would be split into 8 physical sector writes, which may or may not be atomic.
-We do not depend on any sector atomicity guarantees from the disk.
+For example, an Advanced Format 4096 byte sector write to a disk with an emulated logical sector size of 4096 bytes, but a physical sector size of 512 bytes is not atomic and would be split into 8 physical sector writes, which may or may not be atomic.
+Therefore, we do not depend on any sector atomicity guarantees from the disk.

 * The Linux kernel page cache is not reliable and may misrepresent the state of data on disk after an EIO or latent sector error.
 See *[Can Applications Recover from fsync Failures?](https://www.usenix.org/system/files/atc20-rebello.pdf)* from the University of Wisconsin – Madison presented at the 2020 USENIX Annual Technical Conference.

-* File system metadata (such as the size of a file) is not reliable and may change at any time.
+* File system metadata (such as a file's size) is unreliable and may change at any time.

-* Disk performance and read and write latencies can at times be volatile, causing latency spikes on the order of seconds.
-A slow disk does not always indicate a failing disk, and a slow disk may return to median performance levels.
-For example, an SSD undergoing garbage collection.
+* Disk performance and read and write latencies can sometimes be volatile, causing latency spikes on the order of seconds.
+A slow disk does not always indicate a failing disk, and a slow disk may return to median performance levels — for example, an SSD undergoing garbage collection.

 ### Network Fault Model